Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Amortized Causal Discovery

-We can also combine these, e.g., by performing TTA on an initial graph estimate produced by the amortized encoder.
-As with $\mathcal{G}_s$, $\hat{\mathcal{G}}$ may be cyclic.

 By separating the prediction of causal relations from the modeling of their dynamics, ACD yields a number of benefits.
-ACD can learn to infer causal relations across samples with different underlying causal graphs.
+ACD can learn to infer causal relations across samples with different underlying causal graphs, and it can infer causal relations in previously unseen test samples without refitting (\cref{eq:enc-optimization}).
 By generalizing across samples, it can improve causal discovery performance with increasing training data size.
-ACD can infer causal relations in previously unseen test-cases in "one-shot", without re-fitting.
-We can replace either $f$ or $\mathcal{A}$ with ground truth annotations, or simulate the outcome of counterfactual causal relations.
-Additionally, ACD can be applied in the standard causal discovery setting, where only a single causal graph underlies all samples, by replacing the amortized encoder $\mathcal{A}$ with an estimated graph $\hat{\mathcal{G}}$ (or distribution over $\mathds{G}$) in \cref{eq:optim}.
+We can replace either $f_\phi$ or $f_\theta$ with ground truth annotations, or simulate the outcome of counterfactual causal relations.
+Additionally, ACD can be applied in the standard causal discovery setting, where only a single causal graph underlies all samples, by replacing the amortized encoder $f_\phi$ with an estimated graph $\hat{\mathcal{G}}$ (or distribution over $\mathds{G}$) in \cref{eq:optim}.